leovinci7/simple_weather_app/README.md

 - The app will display Toronto weather information and relevant icon from given endpoint
 - Loading button will reload the data (date displayed are random, since all the dates are old)
 ## 3rd party Library/Code
 - No 3rd party library has been used.
-Some snippets of code were copied from stackoverflow, or inspired from iOS essential Dev tutorials.
+Some snippets of code were inspired from iOS essential Dev tutorials.